gauravearn/graphanalyzer/README.md

 # graphanalyzer

-a graphanalyzer package that uses the information from the paf and the gfa files for the graph alignment and uses the concurrency to process the alignments and other variables and uses a dataframe approach
+a graphanalyzer package that uses the information from the paf and the gfa files for the graph alignment and uses the concurrency to process the alignments and other variables and uses a dataframe approach.

+Gaurav Sablok \
+Academic Staff Member \
+Bioinformatics \
+Institute for Biochemistry and Biology \
+University of Potsdam \
+Potsdam,Germany \

 ## Installation